andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 ### Figure 5b: Small Tortoiseshell
 <p align='left'><image src='images/species_insights/relative_abundance_s_tortoiseshell.png' width=600></p>

 ###### *Figure 5b: Annual abundance was computed by taking a geometric mean of all RA indices for a species in a particular year.
 The smoothed trend was compiled by extracting median annual predictions from the 'bootstrapped' stage 2 GAM model.
 For more information about the GAM models used in this report, see section 2: 'Model Selection' in the [methodology](methodology/README.md).
-For code relating to the stage 2 GAM click [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
+For code relating to the stage 2 GAM optimisation process click [here](code/validation/valid_s2_gam/valid_s2_gam.ipynb).
+Code relating to the final model is available [here](code/preparation/gam_stage_2/prep_s2_gam_species_54.ipynb).
 <br>
 RA trends from 1993, are illustrated for the Small Tortoiseshell in figure 5b.
 Decline in RA occurred over two periods: between 1996 and 2002 (-63%), and then again between 2017 and 2023 (-28%).
 The rate of decline during the latest period was slightly lower at 5%/yr compared to 9%/yr in the 6 years pre-2002.
 <br><br>